 Cheers ripple through the streets of Europe.
 Stadiums fill with bright blocks of color and bated breaths.
 As summer concerts have opened up around the world, so has the Euro Cup: a competition where countries bet their pride on their national soccer teams.

 This year’s Euro Cup Finals nearly upon us, chants and songs are breathing life into the stadiums.
 Yet as it turns out, the relationship between music and football extends way beyond chants and national anthems.
 Let’s take a look at some of the most famous examples of composers being inspired by “the beautiful game.”

 Shostakovich: Referee & Composer

 One of the biggest pieces about football was penned by none other than Dmitri Shostakovich.
-Despite Shostakovich’s tumultuous relationship with the Soviet Union, he was nonetheless an avid fan of the Soviet Union football team, reporting on the team for local newspapers and even becoming a licensed referee!
+Despite Shostakovich’s tumultuous relationship with the Soviet Union, he was nonetheless an avid fan of football in the USSR, reporting on teams for local newspapers and even becoming a licensed referee!
 His love for this team fueled his 1930 ballet The Golden Age, which follows the misadventures of the Soviet soccer team as they play against Western opponents.
-The ballet wavers between satire and propaganda: after the Soviet team’s captain gets captured by the Western opposition, the Western working class rises up to free him, and leads all into a celebratory dance.
-To this day, historians aren’t entirely sure what final message Shostakovich was trying to send.
+The ballet wavers between satire and propaganda: after the Soviet team's captain gets captured by the Western opposition, the Western working class rises up to free him, and leads all into a celebratory dance.
+To this day, historians aren't entirely sure what final message Shostakovich was trying to send.